chombo-discharge/chombo-discharge/doc/sphinx/source/Driver.rst

 1. Ask ``computational_geometry`` to generate the cut-cell moments.
 2. Collect all the cut-cells and ask ``amr_mesh`` to set up an initial grid where all the cut-cells are refined.
-   It is possible to remove some of the cut-cell refinement flags through the auxiliary class ``geo_coarsener``.
+   It is possible to restrict the maximum level that can be generated from the geometric tags, or remove some of the cut-cell refinement flags through the auxiliary class ``geo_coarsener``.
 3. Ask the ``time_stepper`` to set up all the relevant solvers and fill them with initial data.
-4. Perform the number of regrids that the user asks for.
+4. Perform the number of initial regrids that the user asks for.

 Step 3 will differ significantly depending on the physics that is solved for.

 How simulations are restarted
 -----------------------------

-If a simulation *does not start* the first time step, the ``driver`` class will perform the following major steps within ``setup_and_run()``.
+If a simulation *does not start* from the first time step, the ``driver`` class will perform the following major steps within ``setup_and_run()``.

 1. Ask ``computational_geometry`` to generate the cut-cell moments.
 2. Read a checkpoint file that contains the grids and all the data that have been checkpointed by the solvers.